Stabilizing Thompson Sampling with Null Hypothesis Bayesian Response-Adaptive Randomization: Null hypothesis Bayesian RAR under normality

-Figure~\ref{fig:two-treatments-prior} illustrates such a spike-and-slab prior for the two treatment groups scenario ($K = 2$).
-Specifying a prior covariance matrix $\boldsymbol{\mathcal{T}}$ with uniform correlation of 0.5 ensures that the prior probabilities of all hypotheses but $H_0$ are equal, which seems a sensible default.
-This can also be motivated by the fact that for normal outcomes with a shared control group and equal allocation, mean difference effect estimates are correlated by 0.5 due to the common control group for all treatments.
+Figure~\ref{fig:two-treatments-prior} illustrates a spike-and-slab prior for two treatment groups ($K = 2$).
+The prior covariance matrix $\boldsymbol{\mathcal{T}}$ is set to a uniform correlation of 0.5 which ensures that the prior probabilities of all hypotheses but $H_0$ are equal.
+Note that a zero-centered prior with uniform correlation of 0.5 ensures equal treatment prior probabilities for any number of treatment groups $K$, and thus is a sensible default in the absence of prior knowledege.

-As in the two-group case (Section~\ref{sec:normal2}), the normal-normal conjugate framework allows us to derive marginal likelihoods in closed-form.
-The marginal likelihood under $H_{0}$ is